Mo (2016 film): Production

 Bhuvan Nullan launched the film in early 2015 and signed Aishwarya Rajesh and Suresh Ravi to play the lead roles.
 The film was extensively shot across the suburbs of Chennai and was revealed to be complete by January 2016.

 Release

-Mo released on December 30, 2016.
+Mo released on 30 December 2016.

 Soundtrack

 The soundtrack was composed by Santhosh Dhayanidhi, who had earlier composed the Santhanam-starrer Inimey Ippadithan.
-The film has only one song.